High-Order Nystr\"om/Convolution-Quadrature Solution of Time-Domain Scattering from Closed and Open Lipschitz Boundaries with Dirichlet and Neumann Boundary Conditions: Time-Domain Experiments

-Finally, we present in Figures~\ref{fig:apertureDsmall} and~\ref{fig:apertureNsmallM} time domain multiple scattering experiments involving a slotted cylinder, that is a cavity like structure comprised of a circular scatterer enclosed by an open arc of small aperture, with both Dirichlet and Neumann boundary conditions over long periods of time (e,g, final time is $T=16$).
+The next scattering experiments concern slotted cylinders, that is cavity like structures comprised of a circular scatterer enclosed by an open arc of small aperture, with both Dirichlet and Neumann boundary conditions.
+We present in Figure~\ref{fig:cylinder-convergence} the orders of convergence achieved by the various CQ time integrators (the final time was $T=16$ in these experiments) as the aperture angle varies when Dirichlet boundary conditions are imposed on both disconnected interfaces (left panel) as well as orders of convergence in the case when various types of boundary conditions are imposed on the two interfaces of the slotted cylinders (right panel).

+Finally, we present in Figures~\ref{fig:apertureD} time domain multiple scattering experiments involving a slotted cylinder over long periods of time (e.g., final time is $T=16$).
 The numerical simulations presented in these Figures were produced with CQ-RK3 methods using $2048$ time steps (that is $\Delta t=7.8\times 10^{-3}$) and $512$ discretization points per boundary for the discretization of the BIE formulation of the modified Helmholtz equations in the Laplace domain, parameters which result in accuracies at the level of $10^{-4}$ in the near field.

+We conclude the two dimensional experiments with an illustration in Figure~\ref{fig:many-strips} of the convergence rates of CQ solvers applied to time domain scattering by a collection of 40 randomly oriented strips.
+The errors reported were computed at two locations in the near field.